alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ### When you need a licence

-You must have a trade control licence if you or your company is involved in trafficking or brokering anything that’s categorised as ‘Schedule 2 military goods, software and technology’, except:
+You must have a trade control licence if you or your company is involved in brokering anything that’s categorised as ‘Schedule 2 military goods, software and technology’, except:

 * goods with the code ML21 (software)
 * goods with the code ML22 (technology).